 - If is discrete, .
 Because for every there would be a corresponding , we can create such buckets for each .
 This is basically what K-Means Clustering and Gaussian Mixture Models aim to do.

 - If is continuous, .
 Typically .
 Here represents a feature vector corresponding to the given .
+In doing so, the model is attempting to find a “hidden space”, usually lower dimension, in which the data lives.

 Principle for Learning LVMs